European University Institute: Languages

-Major Events
+Major events

 The State of the Union

 The State of the Union is an annual forum for high level reflection on the European Union organised by the EUI since 2011.
 The conference acts as a bridge between academia and policy making at the highest level in Europe, bringing together heads of state, EU representatives, academics, policy-makers, business and opinion leaders and civil society representatives to discuss and debate the key challenges and opportunities facing Europe and Europeans each year.
 Presidents, prime ministers, foreign ministers, as well as presidents of the European Commission and European Parliament have taken part in the event over the years.

 Rankings

-The EUI is one of the leading social science research institutions in Europe, and with around 1,000 researchers at various levels in their careers also one of the largest graduate schools.
+The EUI is one of the leading social science research institutions in Europe, and with around 1,000 researchersat various levels in their careers, it is also one of the largest graduate schools with around 90 international partners in research, exchange, and educational initiatives.

-In 2020, the EUI was ranked 31st in the world for Politics and International Studies, 51st in the world for History, and 51st in the world for Law in the QS World University Rankings.
+In 2024, the EUI was ranked 6th in the world in political science and among the first 100 in sociology, public administration, and economics on the Shanghai Ranking.
+It was also ranked 31st in the world for Politics and International Studies, 51st in the world for History, and 89th in the world for Law in the QS World University Rankings.

 The EUI Political and Social Science department was ranked 1st in Europe and 5th worldwide in the Hix ranking of such departments (which was published in 2004 and covered the period 1998–2002).
 In November 2009, the same department was included in the Die Zeit 'CHE Excellence Ranking' for political science.

 Campus

-The European University Institute is seated on the Tuscan hillside overlooking Florence and close to Fiesole.
-Many of the villas date from the Renaissance period and have been restored along with their landscaped gardens.
+The European University Institute is seated in Fiesole on the Tuscan hillside overlooking Florence.
+The headquarters are at the Badia Fiesolana.

+The campus is spread across 12 villas in the area, many of which date back to the Renaissance period and have been restored along with their landscaped gardens.
+The EUI campus also includes Palazzo Buontalenti in the historic centre of Florence at the Casino Mediceo di San Marco, which has been home to the STG since 2021.

 Organisation

-The main bodies are the Academic Council, the Research Council, the Budgetary Committee and the High Council (composed of the Member State delegates).
-The president of the institute is Professor Renaud Dehousse, who is assisted in his duties by the institute's secretary general, Marco Del Panta.
+The main governance bodies are the High Council (composed of the Member State delegates) and the Academic Council.
+The President of the Institute is Professor Patrizia Nanz, who is assisted in her duties by the Institute's Secretary General, Armando Barucco, and the Chief Operating Officer, Roberto Nocentini.

-Strategic Standing Committee

-The Strategic Standing Committee for 2020 is composed by: